The mission to turn everyday online shopping into charitable giving is a large part of what drives Giving Assistant.

 Every month we offer a Double Cash Back Event, which doubles your cash back earnings, allowing you to double your donations!
 Consider supporting these certified B Corporations who are on a mission to build a more inclusive and sustainable economy.

 Members get exclusive coupons and savings at over 4,000 top online brands, plus earn cash back they can donate easily to any nonprofit organization in the U.S.

-Our browser extension makes the whole thing even easier: just download it for free, then shop, save, and automate your cash back donations.
+Our browser extension makes charitable shopping easy: just download the button, then shop, save, and automate your cash back donations.